 What Does a Teaching Associate Do?

 In the classroom, a teaching associate assists professors and teachers.
-The assistance provided a teaching associate allows the primary teacher to concentrate more of their efforts on developing and implementing lesson plans.
+The assistance provided by a teaching associate allows the primary teacher to concentrate more of their efforts on developing and implementing lesson plans.
 A teaching associate is essentially the teacher’s administrative assistant.

 Some of a teaching associate’s responsibilities take place in the classroom, while others take place behind the scenes or outside of the classroom.
 When a teacher is giving a lesson in the classroom, for example, the teaching assistant is also present.
 The associate may be walking around the classroom during the lesson, answering any questions students may have or assisting students who are having difficulty completing an assignment.

-Another important role of a teaching assistant is to assist the teacher instructing students and teaching the class lesson when the primary teacher is unavailable.
+Another important role of a teaching assistant is to assist the teacher by instructing students and teaching the class lesson when the primary teacher is unavailable.
 In most cases, this is done to aid the teaching associate in gaining experience in the classroom.
 In other cases, the teaching associate fills in for the primary teacher while they are on vacation or away from the classroom for other reasons.

 Administrative or clerical work is one of a teaching assistant’s primary responsibilities.
 The teaching assistant may be in charge of assisting the teacher in grading papers and tests, or the teaching assistant may be in charge of grading papers and tests on his or her own.